 High stress levels can weaken the immune system and contribute to gum disease.
 Try relaxation techniques like yoga, meditation, or deep breathing exercises.

-Routine dental checkups at Hathorne Family Dental allow for early detection and treatment of gum problems.
+Routine dental check-ups at Hathorne Family Dental allow for the early detection and treatment of gum problems.
 Professional cleanings remove plaque and tartar that brushing alone cannot.

 If you experience any of the following, it’s time to schedule an appointment: